ucdavisdatalab/workshop_python_basics/chapters/03_exploring-data.md

 Exercises
 ---------

+### Exercise

 1. Compute the number of banknotes that feature a person who died before 1990.
+2. Of those people, how many were activists?

+### Exercise

-2. Compute the range of `first_appearance_year` for each country.
+1. Compute the range of `first_appearance_year` for each country.
     + Hint: this would be a good place to try out a multi-function aggregation...
+2. How many unique values are there among the first and last values of `first_appearance_year`?

+### Exercise

-3. Compute the set of banknotes who died in this century.
-Use plotnine's `geom_segment` function to create a plot which shows the timespan between death year and first appearance as a horizontal segment for each banknote.
+1. Compute the set of banknotes who died in this century.
+2. Use plotnine's `geom_segment` function to create a plot which shows the timespan between death year and first appearance as a horizontal segment for each banknote.
 Put the name of each person on the y-axis.
 Color code the segments by gender.
     + Hint: you can make the plot more visually appealing if you first sort the death year.
 You can use the `.sort_values` method to sort a DataFrame on a column, or set of columns.
 Be aware that the default parameter for one of the arguments is probably not what you're expecting.